- 1 How long should you leave hair dye in before washing it out?

-Does hair dye get darker the longer you leave it in?
+Does your hair get darker the longer you leave dye in?

 Know when to go lighter — or darker.
 “Semipermanent formul as don’t have a developer, meaning they get darker and darker the longer you leave them in your hair,” says Ionato.
 “It’s safer to choose a color that’s a bit lighter from the get-go.”